How To Change your Steam Account Name

 Can I Set up a new Steam account and transfer my games?

 If you cannot create a new Steam account name, wouldn’t it be nice if you could set up a new account and transfer all your games?
 It would be nice, but you cannot do it.
 Game licenses are single-user licenses and are already assigned to your Steam account.
 You cannot merge accounts, which is what setting up a new account and transferring existing games is.
 You are stuck with what you have.

 There is a big difference between uninstalling Steam and deleting your Steam account.
 Uninstalling just means freeing up a terabyte or so of hard disk space.
 Deleting your Steam account means exactly that.
 Deleting all of your account details, your licenses, your CD keys, and everything to do with that account.

 Finally, all of your community contributions, posts, discussions, mods, and anything else will be deleted too.
-This really is a request for last resort which is why there is no automatic way of doing it.
 You can only delete your account by filing a support ticket.
 Keep in mind that you will need to go through a few verification steps to close the profile.